11. Children and Pets Playroom Carpet

 While the Saxony and frieze carpets you have mentioned are plenty durable

 Don't settle for a Saxony when you really want a frieze (my favorite).
 If

-all specs are virtually alike, a Frieze style will inherently more expensive than a Saxony but will last longer.
+all specs are virtually alike, a Frieze style will inherently more expensive than a Saxony

 17. Best Carpet Selection